aurimontem/phs/week_3/README.md

 pmcid-PMC5080291.ris | ris2xml | xml2bib >> bibtex_file.bib`.
 Make sure you use
 the redirect `>>` instead of the overwrite `>`!
-Once you do this your `.bib` file may have a weird \<feff\> character before your BiBTeX entry, but you can delete it in the usual way with `x`.
+Once you do this your `.bib` file may have a weird \<feff\> character before your BiBTeX entry, but you can delete it in the usual way in vim with `x`.
 I often delete the `abstract` field of the BiBTeX entry with `dd`, but it is up to you.
 (An alternative to redirecting this output is to copy it into the `bibtex_file.bib` file-- for me, I do this by highlighting the text in the shell with a mouse, then middle-clicking in insert